-If noodles aren't your thing, Japantown offers countless other choices, from frozen yogurt, crepes, and baked goods to sushi, okonomiyaki, and yakiniku, There's even a Benihana, in case you feel like splurging.
+Japantown offers countless dining choices, from frozen yogurt, crepes, and baked goods to ramen, sushi, okonomiyaki, and yakiniku.
+There's even a Benihana, in case you feel like splurging.

 Japantown also offers plenty of shopping opportunities, especially for Japanese goods.
-There's a large branch of the Japanese bookstore Kinokuniya for books and manga, a Sanrio store that stocks all things Hello Kitty, and numerous shops offering traditional Japanese ceramics and cast-iron ware.
+There's a large branch of the Japanese bookstore Kinokuniya for books and manga, the Playland Japan arcade, and numerous shops offering traditional Japanese ceramics and cast-iron ware.
 We also love stopping by Nijiya Market to stock up on Japanese groceries, snacks, and grab-and-go bento boxes.

 We always make sure to pay a visit to Daiso, which is sort of like the Japanese Dollar Tree.
 Almost everything here costs only $1.50, and it's a great place to stock up on origami paper, school supplies, Japanese ceramics, chopsticks, kitchen goods, and snacks.

 If You Go

 Japantown is located near San Francisco's Western Addition and Lower Pacific Heights neighborhoods, where its bounded roughly by Geary and Post Streets at the north and south and Webster and Laguna Streets on the west and east.
 Japan Center Mall is located between Geary and Post Streets at Webster Street.